TACC/Lmod/docs/source/100_generic_modules.rst

 of the package no matter where it is as long as the relation between apps directories and modulefiles is consistant.

+Creating modules like this can be complicated.
+See :ref:`debugging_modulefiles_label` for helpful tips.

 Generic Modules with the Hierarchy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~